-These teriyaki salmon bowls can be easily customized to however you like.
+These teriyaki salmon bowls can be easily customized.
 Feel free to add any of the vegetables listed.
-I like to choose 3-4 veggies, however you can go crazy and do as many as you like!
+I like to choose 3-4 veggies, however, you can go crazy and do as many as you like!

 - Shredded carrots: purchase pre-shredded carrots in the store or shred your own carrots